Speedcrypt Security - Speedcrypt File Encryption

 File Encryption

-To encrypt your data, Speedcrypt relies on three of the most highly regarded and well-known algorithms in the world.
+To encrypt your data, Speedcrypt relies on four of the most highly regarded and well-known algorithms in the world.
 Widely used in the developer community interested in cryptography, they offer an extremely high level of reliability, security, and execution speed.

 Engines